Michael J. Lennox, Adams, is the featured Jefferson Community College (JCC) Honors Program student of the month for

 Successful program participants earn a prestigious Honors Graduate designation on their academic transcript for each Honors Option course.
 Students demonstrating excellent academic achievement in high school or who have completed 12 credit hours of college coursework are invited to apply for admission to the Honors Program.
 For more information, contact Honors Program coordinator, Chris Ebey, at firstname.lastname@example.org.

-Rebecca L. Lugo, Watertown, is the featured Jefferson Community College (JCC) Honors Program student of the month for December 2019.
+Olivia G. Patterson, Adams Center, is the featured Jefferson Community College (JCC) Honors Program student for the month of February 2022.